tahmidmehdi/dphmix/README.md

 phi | list | List of parameters where the ith element is a dict of parameters for the ith cluster. n\_clusters | int>=1 | The number of clusters found

-## Pre-print ##
+## Citation ##

-TF Mehdi, G Singh, JA Mitchell & AM Moses.
-(2018).
-Variational Infinite Heterogeneous Mixture Model for Semi-supervised Clustering of Heart Enhancers. bioRxiv. doi: https://doi.org/10.1101/442392
+Tahmid F Mehdi, Gurdeep Singh, Jennifer A Mitchell, Alan M Moses (2019) Variational Infinite Heterogeneous Mixture Model for Semi-supervised Clustering of Heart Enhancers.
+Bioinformatics, , btz064. https://doi.org/10.1093/bioinformatics/btz064

 ## References: ##

+[1] RM Neal.
+(2000).
+Markov Chain Sampling Methods for Dirichlet Process Mixture Models.
+Journal of Computational and Graphical Statistics, 9(2), 249-265.

-[1] DM Blei & MI Jordan.
+[2] DM Blei & MI Jordan.
 (2006).
 Variational Inference for Dirichlet Process Mixtures.
 Bayesian Analysis, 1(1), 121-144.

-[2] RM Neal.
-(2000).
-Markov Chain Sampling Methods for Dirichlet Process Mixture Models.
-Journal of Computational and Graphical Statistics, 9(2), 249-265.

 [3] A Vlachos, A Korhonen & Z Ghahramani.
 (2009).
 Unsupervised and Constrained Dirichlet Process Mixture Models for Verb Clustering.
 Proceedings of the EACL 2009 Workshop on GEMS: GEometical Models of Natural Language Semantics, 74-82.